1919 South Wales race riots: Legacy

 Though the riots were clearly remembered by the ethnic minority populations in South Wales, they were largely forgotten elsewhere.
 So much so, that when the Select Committee on Race and Immigration visited Cardiff in 1972, the police reported they had "no record of any serious disturbance involving the indigenous and immigrant population".
 Historians did not begin to record the history until the 1980s.
-There are still no memorials or plaques in Cardiff, Newport or Barry remembering the riots.
+As of 2020, there were still no memorials or plaques in Cardiff, Newport or Barry remembering the riots.

 ITV Cymru broadcast a retelling of the events, in the 2018 television series, 'Dock of the Bay".
 There was a revival of interest the riots at the 100th anniversary of the events in 2019.
 A group of Cardiff University students re-imagined the reporting of the riots, using 21st-century social media, on Twitter.
 In Barry, three centenary commemoration event days took place in September.

 A nine month Heritage Lottery Project was launched at Cardiff's Pierhead Building in July 2019 to examine the 1919 race riots.

 In May 2021 the Welsh language TV channel, S4C, broadcast a programme about the Cardiff riots.
 Called Terfysg yn y Bae (Riot in the Bay) it was presented by journalist and newsreader Sean Fletcher.